theseanything/civilservicelgbt.github.io/_posts/2019-04-29-register-pride-in-london-deadline.md

 published: true
 preview: false
 ---

+> Registrations are now closed for the Civil Service group at Pride in London 2019.
+If you entered into the lottery, we will contact you about whether you do or do not have a place by 6 June 2019.

 This year's Pride in London will be the biggest one yet, and we're organising the Civil Service group in the parade.